By guest blogger, Steve Mason

 Once the airdry clay was dry, it was time to start decorating.
-I started by painting dirt and rock-coloured browns and blacks….
+I started by painting dirt and rock-colored browns and blacks….

 I used less catalyst so it would go off slowly.
-This allowed me to stir in a blue tint and the ever important fairy dust (ground up aluminium).
+This allowed me to stir in a blue tint and the ever-important fairy dust (ground up aluminum).
 When it started going hard I balanced the lilies on top.
 I used little sticks as ‘logs’ and painted them with the resin so they looked wet.

 Once it had set, I was able to use the moss matting I had bought online.
 I cut it to shape and glued on to plaster.